varma20mis7041/kalvium-project/README.md

 ### Note

-I am currently working as a Frontend Developer at QuadB Tech.
-Today, **November 12**, is the scheduled launch of our project.
+I am currently working as a Frontend Developer at QuadB Tech. **November 12**, is the scheduled launch of our project.
 Due to this, I was unable to take time off on the **11th and 12th** as I am responsible for the entire user-facing side of our application, including testing backend integrations and implementing two new features.
 I worked overnight to ensure this project was completed but could not host it, so I’ve provided a detailed video demonstration for reference.

 Thank you for your consideration!